gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 The Koutecký–Levich equation models the measured electric current at an electrode from an electrochemical reaction in relation to the kinetic activity and the mass transport of reactants.
 The Koutecky-Levich (K-L) analyses of the RDE data derived from the limiting current measured at various potentials.
 The number of electrons transferred per O2 molecule (n) was calculated from these plots using the K-L equation.

-Following parameters were used in example case of KOH 0.1 M.
+Following parameters were used in data contained in folder carbon_superP:

 - Scan rate (ν):     0.01004 cm2/s
-- Concentration of O2 at 298 K (C-02):     1.39e-3 mol L-1
+- Concentration of O2 at 298 K (C-02):     1.39e-3 mol L-1 (KOH 0.1 M at 298 K)
-- Diffusion constant of O2 (D-O2):     1.9e-5 cm2/s
+- Diffusion constant of O2 (D-O2):     1.9e-5 cm2/s (KOH 0.1 M at 298 K)
 - Faraday constant : 96485

 # Experimental NOVA software routine